About Us

 SDG Strategy Hub

-In partnership with the UN Secretary-General's Climate Action Team and his Youth Advisory Group on Climate Change, UN Partnerships supports the Secretary-General’s climate priorities:
+In close coordination with the UN Secretary-General's Climate Action Team and the Youth Advisory Group on Climate Change, and collaboration with UN entities and Member States, the Office supports efforts to translate the commitments outlined in the 2015 Paris Agreement into actionable solutions.

 United Nations Democracy Fund